Adore2113/MarsHSim/docs/dev_log.md

     ♡ I learned today that instead of 24 hours, Mars time actually runs at 24 hours and 39 minutes and 35 seconds, not just 24 hours, so I'm going to fix that now, while I'm working on the new mars_time.py file

-    ♡ added a better looking print function for a nicer console view while I work without a UI and kept the original print function commented out for when I want it plain again
+    ♡ added a better looking print function for a nicer console view while I work w.out a UI and kept the original print function commented out for when I want it plain again

 #### Next Session:
     ♡ work on power_system.py: finish solar updates and figure out how to handle dust and efficiency, update power storage and figure out how to implement that